Kaboom242/quillquest-stories/Golemheart/StoryChecklist.md

 - Ensure four-way dynamic: Each character should contribute their natural perspective to problem-solving.
 Responses should build on what others have said rather than inserting random quirks.
 - Check dialogue ratio: 70% situational/emotional content, 30% character personality.
 Friends should tease each other about predictable responses, showing familiarity.
 - Ensure the story flows smoothly, with natural transitions and no abrupt summaries or internal reflections.
-- If the rating is less than 10/10, rewrite the chapter and repeat the critique/revision process until it passes.
+- **MANDATORY REVISION LOOP**: If the numerical score is less than 9/10, you MUST create another draft and repeat the critique/revision process.
+Do not stop until the chapter scores 9/10 or higher.
+- **CONSISTENT STANDARDS WARNING**: Each new critique must maintain the SAME brutal standards as the first critique.
+Do not become more lenient in later rounds - if anything, become MORE demanding as the chapter should be approaching perfection.

 ### Finalize
 - Write to Chapter document (e.g., Chapter###.md)
+- **ONLY PROCEED TO FINALIZATION IF THE CHAPTER SCORED 9/10 OR HIGHER**
 - Do a polishing step on the final Draft using the passing critique.
-- Run one last critique of the chapter being brutally honest looking for any flaw.
-Imagine I said this chapter actually is really bad and look for reasons why I said that.
-Nothing is perfect, just good enough.
-Why isn't this perfect?
+- Run one last critique of the chapter with the SAME BRUTAL STANDARDS as all previous critiques.
+Score it numerically (1-10).
+If it drops below 9/10 due to polishing errors, return to revision process.
+- **FINAL QUALITY CHECK**: Ask yourself "Would I be proud to publish this chapter as-is?"
+If the answer isn't an enthusiastic yes, continue revisions.

 ---